sisinflab/KGUF/README.md

 The code in this repository allows replicating the experimental setting described within the paper.

-The recommenders training and evaluation procedures have been developed on the reproducibility framework **Elliot**, so we suggest you refer to the official GitHub [page](https://github.com/sisinflab/elliot) and [documentation](https://elliot.readthedocs.io/en/latest/).
+The recommender training and evaluation procedures have been developed on the reproducibility framework **Elliot**, so we suggest you refer to the official GitHub [page](https://github.com/sisinflab/elliot) and [documentation](https://elliot.readthedocs.io/en/latest/).

-Regarding the graph-based recommendation models based on torch, they have been implemented in `PyTorch Geometric` using the version `1.10.2`, with CUDA `10.2` and cuDNN `8.0`
+Regarding the graph-based recommendation models based on Torch, they have been implemented in `PyTorch Geometric` using the version `1.10.2`, with CUDA `10.2` and cuDNN `8.0`

 For granting the usage of the same environment on different machines,